subtledoctor/SubtleD_hotfixes/README.md

 This fixes a bug in version 0.3 of the Reflections of Destiny mod, which made the Mirror Shard unusable.

 This is irrelevant as of Reflections of Destiny v0.4.

+v39 Will to Power High Sciences fix

+This fixes a bug that prevents you receiving the chosen High Science psionic powers.

+This is irrelevant as of Will to Power v2.10